-The Middle School Youth Group meets most Monday’s from 6:30 to 8pm.
+The Middle School Youth Group meets most Sunday’s from 4 to 5:30pm.

 The High School Youth Group meets most Sunday evenings from 6 to 8pm.

-Both groups typically play 4-square* as everyone arrives and then transition into some group games and icebreakers.
-We then move into the night’s session topic.
-We choose these to be applicable to the daily lives of the youth and we work hard to incorporate activities and discussion into the sessions.
+We talk, hang out and sometimes play 4-square* as everyone arrives and then transition into the night’s session topic.
+We choose these to be applicable to the daily lives of the youth and we work hard to incorporate activities, games, and discussion into the sessions.
 It isn’t just talk.

 What can you do?

 Are you a middle or high school youth?
 Come to a session!
 Yes, it may be a bit awkward at first and it may take a few weeks to feel comfortable.
 It will be worth it.
 We think you’ll enjoy the sessions, meet great people, and (seriously) change your life as you learn and live out your faith.

 Are you a parent?
 Encourage your teen to attend and, if necessary, provide them transportation.
 This doesn’t have to be one more thing in a busy schedule.
 We honestly think this is more important than many other things the youth do.
 So, if you must, add weekly Youth Group onto the calendar and scratch something else off.

 Are you an adult who has a heart for youth?
 The key to youth ministry is relationships.
 Maybe you told your parents everything that happened in your life, but most youth don’t.
 Mentors can be the adults with whom the youth share their joys and struggles.
 It is a crazy important role.
 Let us know if you’d like to explore this.
 It is a commitment.
 We’ll need you nearly every week and there is background screening and training to do.
 Believe us, it is all worth it.
 Contact Fr.
 Kevin (email@example.com) to start a conversation.